-1. Improve training rates: All primary care providers and staff in the clinic are trained on ACEs, the science of toxic stress, and trauma-informed care within six months of implementation of the ACEs screening and referral process.
+1. Improve training rates: All primary care clinical team members are trained on ACEs, the science of toxic stress, and trauma-informed care within six months of implementation of the ACE screening and referral process.

-• Percentage of primary care providers and clinic staff who have completed training by X date.
+Percentage of primary care clinical team members who have completed training by X date.

-- Documentation of completed ACEs Aware Core Training (or supplemental training for clinic staff); and - Clinic personnel interviews. - Improve training rates: Increase percentage of primary care providers and staff who are trained on the network of evidence-based buffering support services that are available in the community from a baseline of X% to X% within six months of implementation of the ACEs screening and referral process.
+- Documentation of completed ACEs Aware Core Training (or supplemental training for clinic staff); and - Clinic personnel interviews. - 2.
+Improve training rates: Increase percentage of primary care clinical team members who are trained on the network of evidence-based buffering support services that are available in the community from a baseline of X% to X% within six months of implementation of the ACEs screening and referral process.

-• Percentage of primary care providers and clinic staff trained by X date.
+Percentage of primary care clinical team members trained by X date.

 - Documentation of training; and

 - Clinic personnel interviews.

-- 3. Improve the warm hand-off process: All patients in need of behavioral health services receive a warm hand-off to (meaning direct contact with) behavioral health providers.
+- 3. Improve the warm hand-off process: All patients in need of behavioral health services receive a warm hand-off to behavioral health team members (e.g., the clinical team member introduces the patient inperson or by phone to the next individual/organization that will provide care and support).

-• Percentage of patients who received a warm hand-off to a behavioral health provider by X date.
+Percentage of all referred patients who received a warm hand-off to a behavioral health team member by X date.

 - Referral tracking system; and

 - Clinic personnel interviews.

-- 4. Amelioration of ACE-Associated Health Conditions: X% percentage of patients in the clinic will have improved control or amelioration of AAHCs between Year 1 and Year 2.
+- 4. Amelioration of ACE-Associated Health Conditions: X% percentage of patients in the clinic will have improved control or amelioration of ACE-Associated Health Conditions (AAHCs) between Year 1 and Year 2.